google/comprehensive-rust/src/std-traits/default.md

   * A derived implementation will produce a value where all fields are set to their default values.
     * This means all types in the struct must implement `Default` too.
   * Standard Rust types often implement `Default` with reasonable values (e.g. `0`, `""`, etc).
-  * The partial struct copy works nicely with default.
+  * The partial struct initialization works nicely with default.
-  * Rust standard library is aware that types can implement `Default` and provides convenience methods that use it.
+  * The Rust standard library is aware that types can implement `Default` and provides convenience methods that use it.
-  * the `..` syntax is called [struct update syntax][2]
+  * The `..` syntax is called [struct update syntax][2].

 </details>